-What Do I have to Do to Donate My Eggs?
+What do I have to do to donate my eggs?

-Being an egg donor requires you go through the process with as much knowledge as you can gather so you make the right decision for yourself, weighing out the benefits to you and your time.
-The medical process itself is easy to describe, but make sure you ask all the questions you can think up during the screening phase of egg donation.
+Being an egg donor requires you to go through the process with as much knowledge as you can gather so you make the right decision for yourself, weighing out the benefits to you and your time.
+The medical process itself is easy to describe, but make sure you ask all the questions you can think of during the screening phase of egg donation.

 The process of egg donation involves answering questions about your physical and mental health history.
 Among the typical questions are the following: